lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-20-what-are-coding-principles--interface-segregation.md

 ---
-title: "What are Coding Principles - The Interface Segregation Principle (ISP)"
+title: "Interface Segregation Principle: Stop Forcing Clients to Care"
+date: 2024-06-20
 categories:
   - Coding Principles
+tags:
+  - solid
+  - clean code
+  - software design
+  - interfaces
-  - Home Page
+  - best practices
-bookHidden: true
+bookHidden: false
 ---

-# Interface Segregation Principle (ISP)

-The Interface Segregation Principle (ISP) is the fourth principle in the SOLID principles of object-oriented design.
-It states:
+The Interface Segregation Principle (ISP) is the “I” in SOLID, and it boils down to a simple idea:

-**“A client should not be forced to depend on methods it does not use.”**
+> A client shouldn’t be forced to depend on methods it doesn’t use.

-In simpler terms, ISP encourages us to create more focused, specific interfaces rather than large, general-purpose interfaces.
-This makes interfaces easier to implement, reduces unnecessary dependencies, and improves code flexibility.
+In other words, your interfaces shouldn’t make callers—and implementers—care about behaviors that are irrelevant to them.
+When interfaces stay focused, implementations get simpler, and the rest of the system stops paying for features it never asked for.

-## Why Use the Interface Segregation Principle?
+## Why ISP Matters

-When interfaces are too large, they often include methods that certain implementations do not need.
-This leads to what’s known as a "fat interface," which can create problems such as:

-- **Unused Methods**: Implementations may need to define empty or meaningless implementations for methods they don’t use.
+Big, generic interfaces feel powerful at first.
+Then they quietly start to hurt.

+When an interface tries to do too much, you get:

+**Unused methods everywhere.** Implementations end up with empty method bodies or `UnsupportedOperationException` just to satisfy the type system.

-- **Tight Coupling**: Clients are unnecessarily dependent on methods they don’t need, making the system harder to extend, test, and maintain.
+**Unnecessary coupling.** Clients depend on methods they don’t actually need, making their code harder to change, test, and reason about.
-- **Decreased Flexibility**: If a large interface changes, all implementing classes are affected, even if they only use a subset of the methods.

-By adhering to ISP, we ensure that interfaces remain focused and adaptable, leading to a more modular and maintainable codebase.
+**Change ripples.** A small tweak to a “fat interface” forces edits across every implementation—even those that should be unaffected.

+ISP pushes you toward smaller, client‑shaped interfaces, so each piece of code only knows about what it truly cares about.

-## Key Concepts of ISP
+## The Core Ideas Behind ISP

+You can think of ISP as SRP for interfaces:

-1. **Small, Focused Interfaces**: Each interface should have a single responsibility or a narrow set of responsibilities, serving a specific role in the system.
+**Small, focused interfaces.** Each interface should reflect a clear responsibility or tight cluster of behavior, not a grab bag of everything a type _might_ be able to do.

-2. **Client-Specific Interfaces**: Rather than creating a general-purpose interface that covers many needs, create separate interfaces tailored to each client’s specific requirements.
-3. **Avoid "Fat Interfaces"**: Large interfaces with too many methods should be split into smaller, more specific ones, even if this means creating multiple interfaces for similar functionalities.
+**Client‑specific contracts.** Design interfaces based on how they’re actually used, not how you imagine they might be used one day.

+**Avoid “fat interfaces.”** If an interface tends to force a lot of “not implemented” behavior, it’s trying to cover too many roles and should be split.

-## ISP in Action
+## ISP in Code: Printers That Do Too Much

-Let’s consider an example that demonstrates how ISP can improve design.

-### Without ISP: Fat Interface

-Imagine we’re building an application for different types of printers.
-If we start with a general-purpose `Printer` interface that includes methods for printing, scanning, and faxing, it might look like this:
+Let’s start with a classic example.

+### The Problem: One Interface to Rule Them All

 ```java
 interface Printer {